 The student may not proceed beyond the first credit without thesis committee approval of the proposal.
 Students are required to be enrolled in at least one credit hour of ENVS 699 during any semester in which they are working on the thesis and must be enrolled in one thesis credit hour during the semester of degree completion.

 FINANCE

 FINC 500.
 Advanced Financial Statement Analysis.
-(3-3-0) (Fall)
+[Meets with ACCT 500] (3-3-0) (Fall)